Legion of the United States: Campaign history

 The Legion of the United States was engaged in several attacks on their convoys as the expedition pushed further into Native American strongholds, chiefly towards the Maumee Rapids.
-For a period of three years, starting on 25 June 1792, Fort Jefferson, along with the Legion ammunition supply trains en route to the fort, were under constant siege by native forces.
+For three years, starting on 25 June 1792, Fort Jefferson, along with the Legion ammunition supply trains en route to the fort, were under constant siege by native forces.
 Major General Anthony Wayne deployed up to 500 soldiers to guard each supply convoy, with wide area security patrols and guards on the front, rear, and flanks.
-Anticipating war, Great Britain built Fort Miami south of Lake Erie in early spring 1794, and garrisoned it with 120 infantry and a detachment of 8 cannon.
-Wayne fumed at this act of aggression and reluctantly agreed to augment the Legion with Kentucky militia.
+Anticipating war, the British constructed Fort Miami south of Lake Erie in the spring of 1794 and garrisoned it with 120 infantrymen and a detachment of 8 cannon.
+Angered by this decision, Wayne reluctantly agreed to augment the Legion with Kentucky militia.

-On 30 June 1794, just outside the gates of Fort Recovery, built on St. Clair's battlefield, a pack-horse convoy, led by Major William Friend McMahon, was attacked by 2,000 Native Americans.
+On 30 June 1794, just outside the gates of Fort Recovery, built on St. Clair's battlefield, a pack-horse convoy led by Major William Friend McMahon was attacked by 2,000 Native Americans.
 After Major McMahon was killed and the rest of the survivors fled to the protection within the fort, a full-scale attack was made on the fortification.
 Many of the approximately 125 soldiers defending the fort were expert riflemen, and Fort Recovery also had artillery.
 The battle lasted two days, but the Legion maintained control of the fort.
 Some scholars believe there were more native warriors involved in the attack of Fort Recovery than at the climactic Battle of Fallen Timbers.

 The most notable engagement in which the Legion participated was the Battle of Fallen Timbers, southwest of present-day Toledo, Ohio, on 20 August 1794.
 By the time the Legion reached this area, it had less than half its authorized numbers, with many soldiers defending the supply trains and forts.
 Wayne reorganized the Legion into three wings.
 Wayne commanded the center and reserve, comprising 900 soldiers, including the dragoons and artillery.
 The left wing was commanded by Lieutenant Colonel Jean François Hamtramck and was formed from 450 soldiers of the 1st and 2nd sub-legions.
 The right wing was commanded by Brigadier General James Wilkinson and was formed from 450 soldiers of the 3rd and 4th sub-legions.
 Major General Charles Scott retained command of the Kentucky auxiliaries.